ossf/allstar/README.md

    like Allstar to run on.
 If you do not specify any repositories, Allstar will not run despite being installed.
 Choose the Opt In strategy if you want to enforce policies on only a small number of your total repositories, or want to try out Allstar on a single repository before enabling it on more.
+Since the v4.3 release, globs are supported to easily add multiple repositories with a similar name.

 -  The Opt Out strategy (recommended) enables Allstar on all repositories and allows you to manually select the repositories to opt out of Allstar